 Clearly, Jesus expects that the Jews will show respect for the authority of Scripture.

-What does Jesus mean when He says that Scripture cannot be broken?
+What does Jesus mean when He says that Scripture “cannot be broken?”

-First, Jesus does not mean to say that the Scripture and the laws it contains cannot be broken in terms of violated.
+First, Jesus does not mean to say that Scripture and its laws cannot be broken in terms of violated.
 Clearly, they can.
 Rather, Jesus is simply expressing something on which both He and His opponents agreed.
 They all agreed that Scripture was infallible.
 When Jesus says the Scripture “cannot be loosed” καὶ οὐ δύναται λυθῆναι ἡ γραφή, He is not arguing to defend this point.
 He is simply referencing it as something to which they all agreed.
 By “broken” here, Jesus means the Scripture is infallible; it cannot err.
 The Scripture is God’s word; and therefore, cannot err.
 As a result, it is the final authority in all disputes.

 Wasn’t Jesus simply saying that this Psalm, which He quotes, was infallible?